Culinary Arts 12

 Comparative World Religions

 It’s human nature to pursue truth and to find answers to the big questions that plague our minds.
-Answers come to us in many forms through the world religions and other philosophical arguments.
+Answers come to us in many forms through world religions and other philosophical arguments.
 Our worldview lens impacts what we choose to believe as true.
-In this course, students will explore the worldviews of the following world religions: Hinduism, Buddhism, Judaism, Islam, and Christianity, along with a closer look at spiritually in First Peoples cultures.
+In this course, students will explore the worldviews of the following world religions: Hinduism, Buddhism, Judaism, Islam, and Christianity, along with a closer look at spirituality in First Peoples cultures.

 Physical Geography 12